TL;DR

 • Auditor Access: Read-only dashboard exposing transaction, SHAP rationale, and approval chain.

-A McKinsey 2024 study found that explainable AI reduced auditor rework time by 35 % when SHAP or LIME artifacts were provided (McKinsey, Sept 2024).
+A McKinsey 2024 study found that explainable AI reduced auditor rework time significantly when SHAP or LIME artifacts were provided (McKinsey, Sept 2024).

 8. Security & Privacy: SOC 2, ISO 27001, GDPR Alignment